CRH

 - Nucleus accumbens18

-Mice lacking the CRH1 receptor have less anxiety and less cognitive dysfunction in stressful situations.
+Mice without the CRH1 receptor have less anxiety and fewer cognitive disorders in stressful situations.
 Drugs that inhibit this receptor are currently being tested.1920

-Differentially, a study in mice established that CRH via CRH1 receptors
+In a differentiating study on mice, it was found that CRH via CRH1 receptors

-- Triggers fear in glutamatergic systems of the forebrain and stimulates neurotransmission in the amygdala and hippocampus.
+- Triggers anxiety in glutamatergic systems of the forebrain and stimulates neurotransmission in the amygdala and hippocampus.

-Artificial selective removal of these CRH1 receptors reduced anxiety and inhibited neurotransmission in amygdala and hippocampus.16 - In dopaminergic cells in the ventral tegmentum and substantia nigra stimulates dopamine release and thereby reduces anxiety.
+Artificial selective removal of these CRH1 receptors reduced anxiety and inhibited neurotransmission in the amygdala and hippocampus.16 - Stimulates the release of dopamine in dopaminergic cells in the ventral tegmentum and the substantia nigra, thereby reducing anxiety.

-Artificial selective removal of these CRH1 receptors decreased dopamine release in the PFC and increased anxiety.16
+Artificial selective removal of these CRH1 receptors reduced dopamine release in the PFC and increased anxiety.16

-CRH release in the nucleus accumbens appears to play a key role in potentiating motivation for reward expectancy.21 Acute stress that increases CRH also increases dopamine, among others in the nucleus accumbens, which triggers motivational expectancy.
-A CRH1 antagonist blocks this reinforcing effect of acute stress on reward motivation.22 High chronic stress abolishes - after up to 90 days after cessation of the stressor - the ability of CRH to increase dopamine in the nucleus accumbens and at the same time caused a switch from appetitive to aversive motivation,18 as is also observed in major depression MDD.23
+CRH release in the nucleus accumbens appears to play a key role in potentiating motivation for reward anticipation.21 Acute stress that increases CRH also increases dopamine, including in the nucleus accumbens, which triggers motivational expectancy.
+A CRH1 antagonist blocks this reinforcing effect of acute stress on reward motivation.22 High chronic stress abolishes - up to 90 days after the stressor has ended - the ability of CRH to increase dopamine in the nucleus accumbens and at the same time causes a switch from appetitive to aversive motivation,18 as is also observed in major depressive disorder MDD.23

-It is possible that an imbalance between glutamatergic and dopaminergic systems in relation to the action of CRH contributes to the development of mental disorders.24
+It is possible that an imbalance between the glutamatergic and dopaminergic systems in relation to the effect of CRH contributes to the development of mental disorders.24

 Intradermal CRH injection induces a marked increase in vascular permeability and mast cell degranulation mediated by CRH type 1 receptors.25